jfraj/krad/README.md

 * TimeToEnd:  How many minutes before the end of the hour was this radar observation?

 * DistanceToRadar:  Distance between radar and gauge.
-This value is scaled and rounded to prevent reverse engineering gauge location
+This value is scaled and rounded to prevent reverse engineering gauge location (see notebook distancetoradar.ipynb for more information)

 * Composite:  Maximum reflectivity in vertical volume above gauge